 ||C “Pass I”

 ||D “Pass II” or “Conceded Pass”

 ||2, 1 or F

 Please note: Most U.S. universities do not include overseas grades in the student’s total GPA.
-The credit is recognized as transfer credit, but is excluded from all GPA calculations.
+The credit is recognised as transfer credit but is excluded from all GPA calculations.
 However, this may be different at your home institution.
 Please check with your home university regarding their transfer credit policies.

 As you select your 6 – 8 courses, keep in mind your ultimate goal at final registration is to have:

 - A total number of credit points within the university’s stated enrollment range